Vyral/base-template/_posts/2019-11-15-the-difference-between-pre-approval-and-pre-qualification.md

 <p style="text-align:center;"><em>Today, I’m joined once again by Jake Bernhardt from UHCU to discuss the important differences between being pre-approved and being pre-qualified for a loan.</em></p>

-Jake Bernhardt (nmls: 870775) from United Heritage Credit Union (nmls: 630601) is back again to help me answer some key questions that we receive from buyers looking to begin the process of purchasing a home.
+Jake Bernhard (nmls: 870775) from United Heritage Credit Union (nmls: 630601) is back again to help me answer some key questions that we receive from buyers looking to begin the process of purchasing a home.
 Today, we’ll start with one key question we receive pretty often, “What’s the difference between getting pre-qualified and getting pre-approved for a home loan?”

 **Feel free to follow our conversation in the video above or use the timestamps below to navigate our discussion at your leisure:**